aliciaha1997/aliciaha1997/README.md

 I'm Alicia, a final year student at the University of Sydney.
 I am taking a Bachelor's in Medical Science/Information Technology.

 - 🔭 I’m currently working on ...
-Image processing/Data Analytics projects
+Image processing/Data Analytics/Web-dev projects
 - 🌱 I’m currently learning ... all things data science
 - 👯 I’m looking to collaborate on ...
-AI projects
+AI/Data projects
 - 🤔 I’m looking for help with ...
 C/C++
-- 💬 Ask me about ... all things stats!
+- 💬 Ask me about ... all things Maths!
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/alicia-ha-9b69a0117/)
 - 😄 Pronouns: ...
 She/her
 - ⚡ Fun fact: ...
-I am ambidextrous
+I am ambidextrous, I can solve a Rubik's cube

 <!--